 This one can be a challenge for a travel writer.
 We tend to parachute into a destination, have a quick look around and parachute out.
 But this year, I had the chance to spend time in Madrid with my daughter.
 We spent time wandering the streets, meeting the locals, and generally getting lost.
 We indulged in the freedom that comes from having no schedule and no itinerary.
 Did we see as much of Madrid as we would have if I had planned the trip minute by minute?
 No. But we got something more: Time to connect with one another and time to relax and feel the beat of that vibrant city.

 My husband and I will be heading to Florida to escape the worst of what is predicted to be a particularly rough Chicago winter.
 Our plan is to take at least a week to meander our way there.
 After 25 years of marriage, I have learned that sometimes his way is a better way.
 He loves taking what we call the “blue highways” — those are the backroads that show up as the little blue lines on a map.
 They wind through small towns, past barns that lean precariously and other features of the American countryside.

-Here’s a look at a few of the places TravelingMoms visited in 2016:
+Here’s a look at a few of the places TravelingMoms visited last year:

 Rack Up the Frequent Flier Miles

 Travel can be expensive.
 But there are lots of ways to make it more affordable.
 This will be my year of figuring out all of the tips and travel hacks for making the most of travel reward credit cards, frequent flier promotions and other ways to rack up the points and spend them wisely.